Click on an elected official's photo to view their profile and contact information.

 Graduates stand with Dr. Samantha Francis & D.A.R.E.
 Officer James Ghrist during a recent graduation ceremony held at St. Thomas More School

 Our Drug Abuse Resistance Education (D.A.R.E.)
 Program began in 1988 and has provided safety lessons to thousands of Munster students in grades K-8 for over thirty years.
 The program is completely funded through donations from our schools, businesses, residents, and community organizations.
-Our current D.A.R.E.
-Officer, James Ghrist, was a member of the first graduating D.A.R.E. class in 1989.
+One of our current D.A.R.E.
+Officers, James Ghrist, was a member of the first graduating D.A.R.E. class in 1989.

 A photo taken during Munster's 2023 National Night Out Against Crime Celebration at the Munster Community Pool

 Each August, the Munster Police Department organizes the annual National Night Out Against Crime Celebration, which has been held in Munster for 25 years.
 For the past ten years, our National Night Out event has been one of the highest-ranked events out of the over 12,000 communities that participate each year.
-In 2020, our National Night Out event was ranked as the #1 event in the United States in our population category.
+In 2020, our National Night Out event was ranked as the #1 event in the United States in our population category and ranked #2 in 2024.
 The event includes a parade, fireworks, swimming, games, prizes, emergency vehicles, music, booth participants, and more and continues to grow in participation each year.

 A large attendance of residents and business representatives attend a recent Munster Crime Watch Meeting at the Munster Town Hall.
 The meetings are held every four months and include crime statistics, updates on recent events, and crime prevention information for the participants.